Jackson County, Illinois

-Jackson County is a county located in the U.S. state of Illinois with a population of 52,974 at the 2020 census.
+Jackson County is a county located in the U.S. state of Illinois with a population of 52,974 at the 2020 census, the county is located 98 miles southeast of St. Louis.
 Its county seat is Murphysboro, and its most populous city is Carbondale, home to the main campus of Southern Illinois University.
 The county was incorporated on January 10, 1816, and named for Andrew Jackson.
 The community of Brownsville served as the fledgling county's first seat.
 Jackson County is included in the Carbondale-Marion, IL Metropolitan Statistical Area.
 It is located in the southern portion of Illinois known locally as "Little Egypt".

 History

 Human occupation of Jackson County began about 11,500 years ago.
 Extensive documentation of the area's indigenous peoples is ongoing.
 Exploration from the European explorers began with the Joliet-Marquette exploration along the Mississippi River.
 It was not until the 18th and 19th century when pioneer farmers began to settle in the area's inexpensive land along the Mississippi River and in the forested Shawnee hills with its one-hundred-foot trees.

 As early as 1810 William Boone and his indentured servant Peter mined coal from the banks along Big Muddy River.
 This was Illinois' first coal mine.
 By 1813, Conrad Will, namesake of Will County, conducted a large salt extraction operation using slave labor on the banks of the Big Muddy River, south of today's Murphysboro.
 As this was in the "free" Northwest Territory, Will had to have a legal exemption to own slaves.

 Jackson County, Illinois' ninth county to be organized, was organized in 1816, having been carved out of Randolph County, Illinois on the north and Johnson County, Illinois on the South.
 It was named for Andrew Jackson, who had just defeated the British Army at the Battle of New Orleans.
 Brownsville, located near Will's salt works, was established as the county seat.
 When the courthouse burned in 1843, the county voted to move the county seat to a more central location.
 Murphysboro, located on land owned by Dr. John and Elizabeth (Jenkins) Logan, became the second county seat in September 1843.
 It was named after William C. Murphy, one of the three Commissioners appointed to select the site.